Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 8 Januari 2026 15.44.38 UTC
+- WIB: Kamis, 8 Januari 2026 16.38.11 UTC
-- WITA: Kamis, 8 Januari 2026 16.44.38 UTC
+- WITA: Kamis, 8 Januari 2026 17.38.11 UTC
-- WIT: Kamis, 8 Januari 2026 17.44.38 UTC
+- WIT: Kamis, 8 Januari 2026 18.38.11 UTC

 Kutipan Inspiratif:
-"One original thought is worth a thousand mindless quotings."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: inspirational
+Kategori: funny